 Sediment retention is an ecosystem service frequently included in ecosystem accounting and ecosystem service assessments, for which biophysical models are typically required.
-These models rely on approaches like the Revised Universal Soil Loss Equation (RUSLE), implemented by well-known platforms such as ARIES, Integrated Valuation of Ecosystem Services and Tradeoffs (InVEST), and the Land Utilisation Capability Indicator (LUCI) as well as numerous one-off studies.
+These models rely on approaches like the Revised Universal Soil Loss Equation (RUSLE), implemented by well-known platforms such as InVEST, ARIES, and LUCI as well as numerous one-off studies.
 RUSLE requires several spatial data inputs such as a digital elevation model (DEM), land use-land cover, soils, and rainfall erosivity data, plus coefficients related to land-use and agricultural practices.

 A typical modeling exercise begins by searching for the best available spatial and tabular data about agricultural practices (ideally using national data but relying on global data where local sources are unavailable).
-Spatial data collection requires geographic information systems (GIS) expertise to find, download, and prepare the needed data, a process that can take days to a few weeks to accomplish depending on the analyst's skill and experience.
+Spatial data collection requires GIS expertise to find, download, and prepare the needed data, a process that can take days to a few weeks to accomplish depending on the analyst's skill and experience.
 To find appropriate tabular data, a researcher familiar with the soil erosion literature must search for and read relevant literature for their study area, then apply expert judgment to determine the best-available model parameters for their context.
 This process also typically requires weeks of work (at minimum), and the researcher never knows with certainty when the job is done - there is always the possibility that other, undiscovered, data sources exist.
 After completing their study, the researchers may (or may not) publish their data in a public repository, and transparently report their model coefficients and rationale for their selection in publicly accessible literature for future reuse.

-Using an interoperability-focused approach, these same researchers would, at the end of their project, (1) place their data in a public repository using machine-actionable formats and with semantically meaningful metadata and (2) publish any new code - in this case including lookup tables - in a public repository, with semantically meaningful metadata and a description of data quality and appropriate reuse conditions for this knowledge (e.g., within a given ecosystem type or other spatial extent, or spatiotemporal scale), as described in this interoperability strategy.
+Using an interoperability-focused approach, these same researchers would, at the end of their project, (1) place their data in a public repository using machine-actionable formats and with semantically meaningful metadata and (2) publish any new code - in this case including lookup tables - in a public repository, with semantically meaningful metadata and a description of data quality and appropriate reuse conditions for this knowledge (e.g., within a given ecosystem types or other spatial extent, or spatiotemporal scale), as described in this interoperability strategy.

 By doing so, these researchers would make their data both easily interoperable and reusable.
 A future assessment conducted in the same country (or a neighboring country with similar enough conditions) could automatically reuse knowledge from the earlier study - integrating data for new assessments in a matter of hours rather than weeks to months.
 Time spent on GIS processing and hunting for parameters could instead be spent on other technical work and stakeholder outreach.
 As more researchers contribute data in an interoperable fashion, scientists would reuse and improve on past data more effectively than is possible through time-consuming and often incomplete literature searches.
 Further, as more and more models are made interoperable (including alternative approaches to RUSLE), the most suitable one can be chosen for the problem at hand.
-Today's best-case scenario for a modeler is a decision tree or database (e.g., HYPERLINK "https://esdac.jrc.ec.europa.eu/content/global-applications-soil-erosion-modelling-tracker" https://esdac.irc.ec.europa.eu/content/global-applications-soil-erosion-modelling-tracker) to guide the modeler toward the best approach, after which they must develop data and parameterize and run the chosen model.
+Today's bestcase scenario for а modeler is а decision tree or database (e.g., https://esdac.jrc.ec.europa.eu/content/global-applications-soil-erosion-modelling-tracker) to guide the modeler toward the best approach, after which they must develop data and parameterize and run the chosen model.
 An interoperability approach allows such decision making about data and model selection to be automated and delegated to faster and more robust artificial intelligence (AI) algorithms, with a high degree of transparency, e.g., through automated reporting and provenance systems built into ARIES.
 This automated reporting process provides a "digital signature" of each analysis across the full knowledge chain.